Review of Corporate Sustainability Reporting Directive (CSRD)

 This new Commission proposal aims to:

-• limit the information that large companies may request from smaller companies that have fewer than 1,000 employees
+- limit the information that large companies may request from smaller companies with fewer than 1,000 employees

-• delay by 2 years the implementation of reporting requirements, except for operators already required to report in 2025.
+- delay the implementation of reporting requirements by 2 years, except for operators already required to report in 2025.

 Proposal [2025/0045] for a Directive amending Directives 2006/43/EC, 2013/34/EU, (EU) 2022/2464 and (EU) 2024/1760 as regards certain corporate sustainability reporting and due diligence requirements